m039/rv003usb_PlatformIO_Example/README.md

 # rv003usb PlatformIO Example

-I've faced the issue that [rv003usb](https://github.com/cnlohr/rv003usb) isn't working with PlatformIO for me.
-This project shows how to fix this issue.
-The main point is to remove `-DCH32V00x` flag.
+I encountered an issue with [rv003usb](https://github.com/cnlohr/rv003usb) not functioning properly in PlatformIO.
+This project demonstrates the solution to this problem.
+The key resolution is to remove the `-DCH32V00x` flag from the build configuration.